WLVE: Christmas music

-K-Love (2025-Present)
+K-Love (2025–present)

 On August 25, 2025, the station announced it was being purchased (along with sister station WLUM) by K-Love Inc., and would change formats to Christian music.

 On August 29, at noon, after a live goodbye show from the departing airstaff that ended with "End Of The Road" by Boyz II Men, WLDB dropped its adult contemporary format.
 In homage to the station's history as a Christmas station, and in response to some listener requests, WLDB opted to flip to an all-Christmas format early (stating it was doing so because it would not be there to do so come November and December) until K-Love closes on the purchase.
 However, the stunt only lasted a week; on September 4, the station reverted to adult contemporary, and went completely automated and jockless while the sales process was completed.

 On October 13, WRNW, owned by rival company iHeartMedia, assumed the adult contemporary format and "B" branding.
 Though both stations would run separate from each other during WLDB's remaining time with the format, WRNW launched with an emphasis on welcoming displaced WLDB listeners to try the new version; by October 29, this had even extended to 93.3's social media accounts, which would explicitly promote the change as a transfer of the format, before effectively transforming into the official accounts for 97.3's version of the format following the move.

-At 11:50 a.m. on October 30, in the middle of "Love Somebody" by Maroon 5, WLDB abruptly dropped the adult contemporary format.
-After about 10 minutes of dead air, at noon, WLDB returned to air and switched to the national K-Love network.
+At 11:50 am on October 30, in the middle of "Love Somebody" by Maroon 5, the station's automation system was wound down and the station was temporarily taken dark as EMF took operational control, with K-Love launching on 93.3 FM at noon, ten minutes later.

+On February 5, 2026, WLVE and WLDB swapped call signs.

 HD Radio

-WLDB broadcasts in the HD Radio hybrid format.
-The HD2 digital subchannel carried sister station WZTI's oldies format.
+WLVE broadcasts in the HD Radio hybrid format, currently without any subchannels.
+The HD2 digital subchannel carried former sister station WZTI's oldies format.

-On October 27, 2024, WLDB activated an HD3 sub-channel; on the same date, WLDB-HD3 began stunting with Halloween music, branded as "The Haunt".
-WLDB-HD3 also feeds FM translators W262CJ 100.3 MHz, broadcasting from the same site as WLDB's transmitter, and W297BY 107.3 MHz.
+On October 27, 2024, WLDB (now WLVE) activated an HD3 sub-channel; on the same date, WLDB-HD3 began stunting with Halloween music, branded as "The Haunt".
+WLDB-HD3 also fed FM translators W262CJ 100.3 MHz, broadcasting from the same site as WLDB's transmitter, and W297BY 107.3 MHz.
 On November 7, at noon, WLDB-HD3 launched a country music format, branded as "Froggy 100.3/107.3".

 On September 16, 2025, the HD2 and HD3 signals and formats were discontinued.

+Translator

+WLVE is relayed to a translator in Sheboygan that was formerly licensed to repeat WPFF until April 2026, although WLVE's main signal is already city-grade within most of Sheboygan County.
+The transmitter site is owned by the county and broadcasts within Taylor Park, and is shared with a translator on 94.9 of Milwaukee competitor WVCY-FM (107.7).
+The translator was established by Sturgeon Bay's WNLI in 2005, then began to relay WPFF in 2014 after WNLI's sale to another party.